Pain signals your brain for a reason. Read on to find out the reasons why you shouldn’t ignore it.

 Pain is a gift.
 Yep, I just said that.

-Pain is your mind’s and your body’s way of getting your attention, so that you can take action to help yourself survive (if it’s the pain of a heart attack) or thrive (if it’s recurring headaches).
+Pain signals are your mind’s and your body’s way of getting your attention so that you can take action to help yourself survive (if it’s the pain of a heart attack) or thrive (if it’s recurring headaches).

 If you suffer from pain on a chronic basis, your best and only hope to heal is to get to the bottom of what is causing and sustaining that pain.
 It can be a complicated business to work out, and Dr Google is not your friend (or your doctor) in these cases.

 Ask people you know and trust, who have had similar pain or symptoms, if they have been helped by anyone.
 Go in search of someone who specialises – really specialises – in the type of pain in the type of places that you think you are suffering with.
 Go to someone who has successfully treated lots of people who have pain problems like yours.
 And by treated, I mean ‘healed’ not ‘cured’.